60th Guards Rifle Division: Second Jassy-Kishinev Offensive

 Over the following months the Front rebuilt and replenished its forces to prepare for a new offensive that would divide the German 6th Army from the Romanian 3rd Army, eliminating the latter and capturing Chișinău before advancing into pre-war Romania.
 While the overall offensive was set to begin on August 20, 5th Shock Army was not part of the Front's shock group and in the first days was to make holding attacks against elements of 6th Army.
 When the time came 5th Shock's commander, Lt.
-Gen. N. E. Berzarin, planned to launch its main attack with the 32nd Rifle Corps along a 6km-wide breakthrough front from Puhăceni to Speia; the Corps was facing elements of the German 294th and 320th Infantry Divisions.
+Gen. N. E. Berzarin, planned to launch its main attack with the 32nd Rifle Corps along a 6 km-wide breakthrough front from Puhăceni to Speia; the Corps was facing elements of the German 294th and 320th Infantry Divisions.
 The attack was supported by the 266th Rifle Division and was planned on a daily schedule of advances.
 The Corps began its regrouping into the assault front on the night of August 20/21 and completed it by the end of the next day.

 5th Shock began its attack during the night of August 22/23 as the Axis Chișinău grouping was facing encirclement by the shock groups of 3rd and 2nd Ukrainian Fronts.
 32nd Corps advanced on the city from the east although the 26th Rifle Corps reached it first by the end of the 23rd.
 At the same time the 32nd Corps forced a crossing of the Byk River and cut the railroad between Bender and Chișinău.
 The Army was ordered to continue its advance through the night, capture the city the next day and push forward to a line from Starke Dragusanu to Pozhoren by 1500 hours.
 Chișinău was officially cleared by 0400 hours.
 Two regiments of the 60th Guards were awarded honorifics on this date: